Thirdpresence-Open/thirdpresence-ad-sdk-ios/README.md

 	self.interstitial = nil;
 ```

-Check out the Sample App for a reference.
+Check out the Sample App for a complete reference.

 ### Mediation

-Using mediation adapters do not require changes in your existing code.
+When using mediation adapters it does not require changes in your existing code.
 The mediating Ad SDK will detect the existence of a mediation adapter dynamically.
 Make sure that your app target embeds Thirdpresence Ad SDK and mediation adapter libraries and other requirements are met.
 See following instruction how to add Thirdpresence ad source to the waterfall of the ad unit.

 #### MoPub

 - Login to the MoPub console
-- Create a Fullscreen Ad or Rewarded Video Ad ad unit if not using existing one
+- Create a Fullscreen Ad or Rewarded Video Ad ad unit or use an existing ad unit in one of your apps
-- Add new Custom Native Network
+- Create a new Custom Native Network (see detailed instructions here https://dev.twitter.com/mopub/ui-setup/network-setup-custom-native)
 - Set Custom Event Class and Custom Event Class Data for the ad unit with following values:

 | Ad Unit | Custom Event Class | Custom Event Class Data |